-The Reverse Spherification technique consists of submerging a liquid with a mixture of calcium gluconate and calcium lactate in a bath of sodium alginate.
+The Reverse Spherification technique consists of submerging a liquid with calcium content in a bath of sodium alginate.
+If the juice or flavored liquid does not naturally contain calcium, Calcium Lactate or Calcium Lactate Gluconate is added.
 There is also a variation of this technique, Frozen Reverse Spherification, that reduces preparation time, does not require practice and results in perfectly shaped spheres of consistent size.

 Pros of Reverse Spherification